maxzheng/great-life-guide/techniques-and-tips.md

 6. **Blue**: Look at everything from the *sky* above.

-Together, each person should put on each hat in the same sequence to brainstorm so the collective brain power of the team can be used to solve the problem rather than arguing about who is right / better, therefore reaching a solution with concensus in half the time or less!
+Together, each person should put on each hat in the same sequence to brainstorm so the collective brain power of the team can be used to solve the problem rather than arguing about who is right / better.

 Meditations
 -----------